First Art Activities for Toddlers and Infants

 I find good preparation is half of the success.
 More preparation before = less stress during and after!

-We don’t have a dedicated art space yet, but we do our sensory activities literally everywhere we can.
-It depends on the activity and weather but the balcony, kitchen, living room are all possibilities.
+We don’t have a dedicated art space, but we do our sensory activities literally everywhere we can.
+It depends on the activity and weather but the balcony, kitchen, living room are all possibilities, as long as you have a tray and/or a drop cloth to work on!

 More Toddler and Baby Art Ideas